 During the 1970’s and 1980’s, following the demise of Hollywood singing cowboys and television western starts, famed country-western singers came to the Stampede.
 Included among those were Reba McEntire, Glen Campbell and Barbara Mandrell.
 The Stampede was the first show in which McEntire, a former rodeo barrel racer, was a headline entertainer.

 It was during the 1980’s that the Stampede exchanged the western singing stars for more rodeo events.
 The stars were dropped from the schedule of events and team roping and ladies barrel racing, plus the Wrangler ® bull-fighting event were added to the lineup.

-In the 1990’s, a popular kid’s event, mutton busting, was also included in the night’s schedule.
+In 1986, a popular kid’s event, mutton busting, was also included in the night’s schedule.
 The Miss Rodeo Idaho contest is also now held in conjunction with the Stampede week.

 After years of planning, the world-famous Snake River Stampede moved into a new home in 1997.
 The familiar old green arena, which was built in 1950, was retired after the last performance of the 1996 Stampede and the rodeo moved to its new home indoors at the Ford Idaho Center located just off exit 38 on I-84.
 The modern, air-conditioned facility offers a seating capacity for up to 10,000 spectators in an oval rodeo configuration, giving every seat a great, close-up view of the rodeo action.